euiyulsong/Resistance/README.md

 # The Resistance

-This repo contains code for three different versions of an application to manage political resistance actions
+This repo contains code for two different versions of an application to manage political resistance actions

 1. Client-Server
 2. Layered (N-Tier)
-3. Object-Oriented

 ### Architectural Analysis